Finding Alwal’s sweet spot

-The Golden-shouldered Parrot is a totem species for the Olkola people of central Cape York Peninsula, with the bird known as ‘Alwal’ in Olkola language.
+The Golden-shouldered Parrot is a totem species for the Olkola people of central Cape York Peninsula.
+It's known as ‘Alwal’ in Olkola language.

 The Golden-shouldered Parrot’s range has contracted dramatically over the last 150 years due to changed land use.
-Once found over most of Cape York Peninsular, it’s now restricted to a total area of 3,000km2.
+Once found over most of Cape York Peninsula, it’s now restricted to a total area of 3,000km2.

 Golden-shouldered Parrots inhabit tropical savannah woodlands and open grasslands.
 They move between different habitats within their range during the wet and dry seasons taking advantage of seasonal food sources.